 An Opportunity to Make a Difference at the End of Life

 All grievances should be in writing and should specify the nature of the grievance.
 Initially, all grievances should be directed to MAOPS Executive Director, who will then forward said grievance to the Education & Convention Committee.
 All grievances will receive an initial response in writing within 30 days of receipt.
-If the participant does not receive a satisfactory response, then they can then submit a complaint in writing to the Bureau of Osteopathic Education of the AOA at 142 East Ontario Street, Chicago, IL 60611.
+If the participant does not receive a satisfactory response, then they can then submit a complaint in writing to the Council on Continuing Medical Education of the AOA at 142 East Ontario Street, Chicago, IL 60611.

-|Palliative Care — An Opportunity To Make A Difference At The End of Life (MOAC 2019).pdf (5.00 MB)||Available after Purchase|
+|Palliative Care — An Opportunity To Make A Difference At The End of Life (MOAC 2019).pdf (5.00 MB)||47 Pages||Available after Purchase|

-Dr. Hubbard discloses that he has no relevant financial relationships with any organization producing, marketing, reselling or distributing health care goods or services consumed by, or used on, patients relative to the content of this presentation.
+Dr. Hubbard discloses that he has no relevant financial relationships with any organization producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients relative to the content of this presentation.